leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 variable (p q : Prop)

 example (h : p ∧ q) : q ∧ p :=
   And.intro (And.right h) (And.left h)
 ```

 Notice that and-introduction and and-elimination are similar to the
-pairing and projection operations for the cartesian product.
+pairing and projection operations for the Cartesian product.
 The
 difference is that given ``hp : p`` and ``hq : q``, ``And.intro hp
 hq`` has type ``p ∧ q : Prop``, while ``Prod hp hq`` has type
 ``p × q : Type``.
 The similarity between ``∧`` and ``×`` is another instance